-But the problem was that he was all of a sudden complaining about being forgetful all the time.
+But the problem was that he was suddenly complaining about being forgetful all the time.
 It came on fast, it wasn’t gradual.

-We were actually worried that he might have Alzheimer’s, because his mom had it and thus, he has a genetic/family history of it.
+We were actually worried that he might have more serious memory problems because his mom had it and thus, he has a genetic/family history of it.

 Then I thought I WAS having memory problems because I don’t remember any of this… and then I asked my dad if he had ever told me about this?

 He said “no, I didn’t want to bother you.
 This is just a part of the aging, son.”